Solar technology has come a long way from its humble beginnings:

-Net metering offers a real value for excess energy, without any additional installation or other expensive storage systems.
+Net metering offers value for excess energy without any additional installation or other expensive storage systems.

-Second, it serves as a way for homeowners and businesses to contribute energy and remove some of the pressure from the grid.
-This is especially true during peak consumption periods.
+Second, it serves as a way for homeowners and businesses to contribute energy and remove some of the pressure from the grid, especially during peak consumption periods.

-Third, with net metering, one solar-equipped home can essentially power several other homes.
+Third, with net metering, a single solar-equipped home can potentially power several others homes.

 On a larger scale, neighborhoods adopting solar systems could become self-sufficient.

-Fourth, it offers consumers a simple yet effective role to play in alternative energy production: Without doing anything different, solar installers can help protect the environment and preserve natural resources.
+Fourth, net metering enables consumers a simple yet effective role in their own alternative energy production: Without doing anything different, solar installers can help protect the environment and preserve natural resources.

-Last, homes using net metering tend, on the whole, to be more aware of energy consumption, and reduce energy waste as a result.
+Lastly, homes using net metering tend, on the whole, to be more aware of energy consumption and reduce energy waste as a result.

-When customers generate more electricity than they consume, they earn a kilowatt-hour (kWh) credit that carries forward to the next month.
+When customers generate more electricity than they consume, they earn a kilowatt-hour (kWh) credit that is carried over to the next month.

 Residential (Schedule 1) and small commercial (Schedule 7) customers may connect up to 25 kilowatts (kW) of generation.
 All other rate classes may connect up to 100 kW of generation.”

-The process of applying for net metering in Idaho begins with the customer submitting a completed application form and a $100 application fee to Idaho Power.
+The applying process for net metering in Idaho begins with the customer submitting a completed application form and a $100 application fee to Idaho Power.

-From here, the installation is either approved, or Idaho Power will work with the applicant to determine any upgrades needed to make the installation function properly with the existing grid.
+From here, the installation will either be approved or Idaho Power will work with the applicant to determine any upgrades needed to make the installation function properly with the existing grid.

 Once the system has been completely installed and passes the state electrical inspection, the customer must submit a System Verification Form detailing the final installed components of the net metering system.

-Idaho Power will conduct its own inspection within 10 business days, and will then, pending approval, install a new meter programmed for net metering within 15 business days.
+Idaho Power will conduct its own inspection within ten business days and will then, after approval, install a new meter programmed for net metering within 15 business days.

-All of the required documentation, as well as instructions and guidelines, are available on Idaho Power’s website.
+All of the required documentation, instructions, and guidelines for net metering are available on Idaho Power’s website.

-Learn more about how Big Dog Solar can take care of the paperwork for you.
-Through the solar installation process, our team of experts takes care of you from start to finish.
-As a full-service solar company, we can cover your system design, electrical engineering, installation, and warranty service!
+Throughout the solar installation process, our team of experts will be with you from start to finish, and as a full-service solar company, we cover your system design, electrical engineering, installation, and warranties.